marwahaha/WebApp-Assignment1/README.md

-Welcome to Keith's Bookmarks V1
+Welcome to Keith's Bookmarks V2
 ==============================

 *  This is a college assignment for Web App Development.
-*  Task -> to create booklists using json file that can be deleted.
+*  Task -> Create a web app for a user to register then once logged can create bookmarks which contain links to websites.
+*  The main page for both non users and users contain some stastics.
+*  Abbout page contains a comment section that us universial acoss users and display users name and time comment was placed.
+*  The images that are uploaded with each link are taken from a selection of 5 images and the selection is random.

 ## Built With